KevinKTK/med-ip-forge/README.md

-# IP-Forge: Intellectual Property Rights Marketplace
+# Medici: Intellectual Property Rights Marketplace

 ## Project Overview

-IP-Forge is an innovative intellectual property rights marketplace built on the Story Protocol.
+Medici is an innovative intellectual property rights marketplace built on the Story Protocol.
 It empowers creators and innovators to register their intellectual property (IP) on-chain, providing a transparent and secure platform for managing their rights.

 ### Key Features: